Slow Cooker Yellow Squash Casserole

 What to serve with Southern yellow squash casserole with stuffing?

-There are many yummy recipes to go alongside this dish.
-It is often paired with a meat option, such as the following:
+It is often paired with a meat option, such as:

 - Slow Cooker Ham (With Pineapples)

 You can also pair this dish with a simple salad.